- 1 Best Tactical Flashlight Reviews

 Well we’re almost 100% certain you know exactly what a flashlight is and you probably know what a tactical flashlight is by reference, but in practice and in technical terms, what exactly does it mean if a flashlight has the word ‘tactical’ placed in front of it?

 Tactics are all about the application of anything really which could give you an advantage over what can in most cases be branded an opponent.
-So in the case of flashlights, it’s any flashlight deemed good enough to use in tactical situations such as in military deployment, on-duty law enforcement operations, and perhaps even in self-defence situations for civilians as well.
+So in the case of flashlights, it’s any flashlight deemed good enough to use in tactical situations such as in military deployment, on-duty law enforcement operations, and perhaps even in self-defense situations for civilians as well.
 The ‘tactical’ side of proceedings is reinforced by making use of the various features flashlights come with, with the aim of gaining that advantage over your opponent.
 These features include:

 - The amount of light the flashlight outputs